 Default Mark Up

 If you want to add an additional fee, such as an invoicing fee, for your billable expenses, you can do that right here.
-The fee will be percentage based and you always have the option to override this within an invoice if you don't want it to apply to all invoices:
+The fee will be percentage-based, and you always have the option to override this within an invoice if you don't want it to apply to all invoices:

-Sending an Invoice
+Sending a Single Invoice

 Once you are ready to send your Invoice, you will see you have the option to add a Memo and a Due Date to make sure the payee has all the information they need to get the payment to you: